 The "Across the Pond" Blog features commentary on currents events dealing with the EU, its member states, and the relationship between the EU and the U.S. This blog is designed to explain to an American audience the workings of the EU and how this affects the U.S. and the Midwest.

 A web based game to help students locate the 27 EU members states.
 Created by the EU Center in 2011.

-The EU Center, in collaboration with the IU West European Studies Center, publishes a free newsletter, highlights activities at the center, and analyzes current trends in the EU.
+The EU Center, in collaboration with the IU Institute for European Studies, publishes a free newsletter, highlights activities at the center, and analyzes current trends in the EU.
 Articles are written by faculty, students, and alumni.